suprit08/suprit08/README.md

 - 👋 Hi, I’m @suprit08
 - 👀 I’m interested in analytics, programming, UI designing, and much more..
-- 🌱 I’m currently following pythonism
+- 🌱 I’m currently following the pythonism
-- 💞️ I’m looking to collaborate on my handson projects
+- 💞️ I’m looking for the techies who can collaborate with me on my handson projects
 - 📫 Get in touch with me **sonarsuprit@gmail.com**